 We differentiate between 9 different rate-able categories for desktop and 10 different rate-able categories for portable vaporizers.
 The extra category for portable vaporizers, surprise surprise…is ‘Portability'.

-Every category is being rated on scale of 1 to 10.
+Every category is being rated on a scale of 1 to 10.
 And every category consists of multiple rate-able elements.
 We rate these category elements separately and then calculate the average.
 The result is the final grade for a particular category.

-Lastly we calculate the average of all the categories and come to the final grade of the vaporizer.
+Lastly, we calculate the average of all the categories and come to the final grade of the vaporizer.